Withdrawal of Greenland from the European Communities

 The changing membership of the EU.
 Greenland is the large island at top left.

 After being a part of the European Communities (EC) for twelve years, Greenland withdrew in 1985.
 It had joined the EC in 1973 as a county of Denmark, even though a majority in Greenland was against joining.
 In a consultative referendum in 1982, 53% of the electorate of Greenland voted to withdraw from the Communities.
 This latter referendum became possible after the introduction of home rule in Greenland in 1979.
 Following its withdrawal, which was regulated through the Greenland Treaty, the relationship between Greenland and the EC was partly settled through an association under Overseas Countries and territories (OCT) status.
-Since Brexit, the Greenlandic withdrawal from the European Communities has marginally been referred to as "Greenxit".
+Since Brexit, the Greenlandic withdrawal from the European Communities has retrospectively been referred to as "Greenxit".

 Greenland's accession process to the European Communities

 Greenland – Denmark relations after the abolition of its colonial status in 1953

 Greenland's colonial status from Denmark officially ended in 1953 through an amendment of the Danish Constitution.
 Subsequently, Greenland was integrated as a county in the Realm of Denmark and thus became an integral part of the Kingdom of Denmark.
 This status granted Greenlanders the Danish citizenship.
 At the same time, despite the official end of colonialism, Denmark continued to follow a policy of cultural assimilation including discriminatory practices towards Greenlanders.
 A prominent example is the ‘birthplace criterion’, which granted non-Greenlandic, but Danish workers higher salaries than local Greenlandic workers.
 The loss of the traditional culture of Greenland together with the growing dissatisfaction of mainly young Greenlanders ultimately played a decisive role when it came to the question of Greenland's independence movement, both from Denmark and the European Communities.

 In the years following its decolonization, Greenland's economy continued to be very dependent on the fishing sector.
 Denmark was directly involved in the establishment of a real fishing industry including manufacturing of fishing products.
 Despite various attempts, other sectors of the economy did not develop much during that time.

-As a County of the Kingdom of Denmark, the foreign relations of Greenland as well as the governance of the island remained under control of Denmark.
+As the County of Greenland within Metropolitan Denmark, before it gained autonomy within the Kingdom of Denmark in 1979, Greenland's foreign relations and governance of the island remained under control of Metropolitan Danish institutions.